 Chicago’s Dream Version return today with their sophomore album Fight Fair—out now on 12″ vinyl and digital formats!
 The band’s aptly titled debut Beginners was lauded for tackling adulthood in an equally satirical and heartfelt way (it’s pretty damn catchy too).

 Fight Fair finds the band even more focused on reality—with their fingers on the pulse of the countless injustices in the world.
-More accurately, Fight Fair is being outwardly idle when you are inwardly devoted to making change.
+More accurately, Fight Fair is about being outwardly idle when you are inwardly devoted to making change.
 The result is a detailed account of the psychological slapstick that turns a wannabe protester into a mere frustrated bystander.

 Songwriter and frontman Alec Jensen summed it up more eloquently: